jyjoshi/makemore/Notes.md

 - For a range of lr that sufficiently reduces the loss and converges create a linspace over the range specifying appropriate intervals
-- You can create the linspace over the exponents of the range as well In this case the actual lrs will be 10 \*\* exponents over the linspace.
+- You can create the linspace over the exponents of the range as well In this case, the actual lrs will be 10 \*\* exponents over the linspace.
 - Now plot the graph of loss and lrs or lre and find the appropriate lr.
-- At later stages to capture finer details you will have to decay the lr.
+- At later stages, to capture finer details, you will have to decay the lr.

 - This is roughly what we do